Sinyu104/Sinyu104.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: We are going to submit a paper to *IEEE International Conference on Communications (ICC) 2026*!
+- *2025.8*: My paper has been accepted by *IEEE Global Communications Conference (GlobeCom) 2025*!
+Looking forward to coming to Taiwan!
 - *2025.6*: I'm serving as a reviewer for the *IEEE Journal on Selected Areas in Communications (JSAC)*!
-- *2025.5*: We are going to submit a paper to *IEEE Journal on Selected Areas in Communications (JSAC)*!
-- *2025.3*: We are going to submit a paper to *IEEE Global Communications Conference (GlobeCom) 2025*!

 # 📝 Publications